slak44/ckompiler/ListOfBehaviours.md

   of declaration (by default, certain things are able to influence it)
 - (6.10.1.0.4) When the `defined` unary operator is used incorrectly, we print an error diagnostic, and the entire expression has value `0`
+- (6.3.2.1.0.3) Lvalue conversion on an array object with `register` storage class is ignored, address is taken

 # List of Unspecified Behaviours